owenh000/asciidoctor-multipage/README.md

 - The `multipage-level` *document attribute* specifies the section level at which the book is split into separate pages.
-The value should be an integer and matches the Asciidoctor levels:
+The value should be an integer and matches the Asciidoctor levels.
+Note that as a physical book would normally only have page breaks for the top one or two levels in the hierarchy (such as *part* and *chapter* or *chapter* and *section*), a `multipage-level` value greater than 2 is generally not recommended.
   - `0` splits into parts,
   - `1` splits into chapters (the default),
   - `2` splits into sections, etc.